How to Save Money on Your Homestead!

 - Cook from scratch instead of buying prepared foods

-- Make your own mixes for cakes, cookies, brownies, muffins, pancakes, etc
+- Make your own mixes for cakes, cookies, brownies, muffins, pancakes

 - Give handmade gifts

-- Use old clothing to make quilts, shopping totes, rag rugs, and other crafts
+- Use old clothing to make quilts, shopping totes, rag rugs, etc.

 - Mend tools and clothing instead of buying new